 COMPLETE APPLICATION

-An application for development shall be complete for purposes of commencing the applicable time period for action by the Planning Board or Zoning Board of Adjustment, as the case may be, when so certified by the Board or its authorized designee as indicated in Article VIII of this chapter.
+An application for development shall be complete for purposes of commencing the applicable time period for action by the Planning Board, when so certified by the Board or its authorized designee as indicated in Article VIII of this chapter.
 In the event the application is not certified to be complete within 45 days of the date of its submission, the application shall be deemed complete upon the expiration of the forty-five-day period for purposes of commencing the applicable time period for action by the Board unless: the application lacks information indicated on a checklist adopted by ordinance and provided to the applicant and the Board or its authorized designee has notified the applicant, in writing, of the deficiencies in the application within 45 days of submission of the application.
 The applicant may request that one or more of the submission requirements be waived, in which event the Board or its designee shall grant or deny the request within 45 days.
 Nothing herein shall be construed as diminishing the applicant's obligation to prove in the application process that he is entitled to approval of the application.
 The Board may subsequently require correction of any information found to be in error and submission of additional information not specified in the ordinance or any revisions in the accompanying documents as are reasonably necessary to make an informed decision as to whether the requirements necessary for approval of the application for development have been met.
 The application shall not be deemed incomplete for lack of any such additional information or any revisions in the accompanying documents so required by the Board.

 CONDITIONAL USE